Market Volatility Makes The Case for Long-Term Care Planning

 February - March 2020

-Now, ask most Americans to identify the significance of those blips in (market) history – some of the most significant market corrections of the past 30 years – and most couldn’t tell you.
-Those corrections and the fear or terror they created at the moment were temporary.
-Those corrections have no impact on today’s consumer.
+Now ask most Americans to identify the significance of those dates—some of the most severe market corrections in the past 30 years—and most couldn’t tell you.
+Because those events, and the fear they created in the moment, were temporary.
+The markets recover, and life goes on, yet every time volatility returns, the same panic follows.

 The Real Risk Is Not Market Volatility